 There is no wonder pill or treatment to prevent aging, but there are plenty of things the elderly can do to ensure that they continue to lead a happy and fulfilling life as they grow old.
 Seeing how various conditions can affect their health, illness is the number one factor that influences a senior’s wellbeing.

 However, even without being ill, seniors might find themselves bored, depressed, or having troubles sleeping.
-That is why for them it is vital that they do things that can keep them young.
+That is why for them it is vital that they do things that can keep them young to help prevent aging.
 Here are some natural ways for them to achieve this goal.

 1. Maintaining a positive outlook on life